luisarturoberrospid77/CleanArchitecture/README.md

 * Documentation included in the <b>Docs folder</b> for understanding and improvements to the project.

 ### Topic:
-Concept of Pagination Data in Web API.
+Concept of Business Logic Layer in Web API.

 ### NOTES
 This project uses a freeware component of my authorship called [Utilities.Core.dll](https://www.nuget.org/packages/Utilities.Core.dll/), for this topic.
 You can check about this component at this [link](https://github.com/boraolim/Utilities.Core/blob/master/src/TestUtilitiesLibrary/Classes/Classsample.cs).